hugglesfox/canihasip-rs/README.md

 # canihasip-rs
-An [unoffical] rust crate for https://icanhazip.com/
+A [unoffical] rust crate for https://icanhazip.com/

 ## Usage